Sue Barrow

 Secondary

-A lively, engaging session based on my novel Sold, gives students an opportunity to think about a particular issue of social justice, i.e. human trafficking, and how they might respond.
+A lively, engaging session based on my novel Sold, gives students an opportunity to think about human trafficking, an important, contemporary issue of social justice, and how they might respond.

 The session supports the Statements of What Matters under the Humanities Area of Learning and Experience in the new Curriculum for Wales.

-If you are a librarian or teacher and would like to book me for a visit, please email me ( suebarrowauthor@hotmail.com)
+If you’re a librarian or teacher and would like to book me for a visit, please email me ( suebarrowauthor@hotmail.com)

 Talks for Adults

-With lots of experience talking to WI meetings and other adult groups, I typically talk about my books and my own journey to becoming a published author.
-As well as answering questions like:
+With plenty of experience talking to WI meetings and other adult groups, I typically talk about my books and my own long-winded journey to becoming a published author!
+And answering questions like:

 How do you set about writing a book?